nikked/Avoindata.fi-Python-Tools/README.md

 * Output formats:
 	* csv
 	* json

+* Note: for the script to work, it needs to have json data.
+Please store the json data in data/json/prh_data/*YEAR*/

 ### scripts/prh/get_prh_data.py
 > Note that running this scripts takes days in its full extent.
 This is because PRH has limited the usage of their API to 300 queries per minute total for all users.
 The size of the total dataset is almost 3 GB